bahrmichael/aws-scheduler/README.md

   "Sid": "scheduler-output-<stage>-publish-access",
   "Effect": "Allow",
   "Principal": {
-    "AWS": "arn:aws:iam::256608350746:root"
+    "AWS": "arn:aws:sts::256608350746:assumed-role/aws-scheduler-prod-us-east-1-lambdaRole/aws-scheduler-prod-emitter"
   },
   "Action": "SNS:Publish",
   "Resource": "arn:aws:sns:us-east-1:256608350746:scheduler-output-<stage>"
 }
 ```

-If you don't want to grant our account the right to publish, you can pass your own accountId as a third argument.
+If you don't want to grant our emitter the right to publish, you can pass your own emitter role as a third argument.

 ```
 Creating topic scheduler-output-<stage>
 Created topic scheduler-output-<stage> with arn arn:aws:sns:us-east-1:<your-account-id>:scheduler-output-<stage>
-Granting publish rights to scheduler-output-<stage> for accountId 256608350746 Done
+Granting publish rights to scheduler-output-<stage> for role arn:aws:sts::256608350746:assumed-role/aws-scheduler-prod-us-east-1-lambdaRole/aws-scheduler-prod-emitter
+Done
 ```

 Write down the ARN of your output topic as you will need it for the input events.

+Rerun this process with the command `python setup/init_failure_topic.py <stage>` to create a topic where the service can publish errors.

 ### Input
 To schedule a trigger you have to publish an event which follows the structure below to the ARN of the input topic.
 You can find the ARN of our service in the SAAS Offer section.